-In this window, you can set up a choice of several values for a descriptive field of a project.
-Later, when you create a project from the template, you can choose a value from a drop-down menu rather than typing it.
+In this window, you can set up a choice of several values for a descriptive (metadata) field of a project.
+Later, when you create a project from the template, you can choose a value from a dropdown rather than typing it.

-A project has four descriptive fields that help you classify your jobs.
+A project has four metadata fields that help you classify your jobs.
 These are the following:

 - Client: The name of the client who orders the job;

 - Project: The name of the larger project that the job belongs to;

 - Subject: The subject field of the job, such as Pharmaceutical or Legal